peterparker303e24/Base/README.md

 ![MetaMask Show Test Networks](Documentation/Images/MetaMaskWallet/AdvancedShowTestNetworks.png)

-2. To read and write data to the Sepolia blockchain you must link you wallet to a remote procedure call (RPC) provider.
+2. To read and write data to the Sepolia blockchain you must link your wallet to a remote procedure call (RPC) provider.
 To view/change your RPC provider, select the network dropdown, select the Sepolia network, and then select an RPC provider from the list.
 To add an RPC provider, select the network dropdown, select the three dots to the right of the Sepolia item, and select "Edit".
 Here you can edit the Sepolia network settings like the network display name, RPC provider, currency symbol, and blockchain explorer.
 Select the dropdown under "Default RPC URL", select "Add RPC URL", input the RPC URL, and select "Add URL".
 You can find public Sepolia RPC URLs [here](https://chainlist.org/chain/11155111).

 ![MetaMask Home Screen](Documentation/Images/MetaMaskWallet/HomeScreen.png)